How panic gripped Peterhead after convicted Dundee murderer went on the run in 1996

 How did he escape?

-It emerged that Gordon had been handcuffed while he was entering the hospital, but the restriants were removed during his physiotherapy treatment.
+It emerged that Gordon had been handcuffed while he was entering the hospital, but the restraints were removed during his physiotherapy treatment.

 And, sensing his opportunity, he gave officers the slip by running into the garden of a house in Cairntrodlie and scaling a wall.